Bhaiyya, ek Sukha Puri dena!

 Tips To Make Sukha Puri

-- Keep all the ingredients ready so that you can assemble and serve it quickly.
+- Similar to Bhel Puri, keep all the ingredients ready so that you can assemble and serve it quickly.

 - Do not make your Sukha Puri in advance, as the Puri might turn soft due to moisture in Boiled Potatoes and Coriander Leaves.

 - Sprinkle some Chaat Masala Powder on top of this dish.
 It will help enhance the overall taste and flavors.